 You’ll need some key ingredients to make this:

 - Puff Pastry – Strudel is traditionally made with a layered dough that is similar to puff pastry but more elastic.
-Puff pastry makes a perfect substitute while saving so much time.
+Puff pastry purchased at a grocery store makes a perfect substitute while saving so much time.